jaroslavpsenicka/mtrade/README.md

    <img src="doc/screenshot.png">
 </p>

+The application shows the world map with actual trading and right-column with detailed information of the trading history and most exchanged currencies.
+Click a region in map to show country-specific data.
+Additionally, there are two small charts on the bottom of the screen showing the actual CPU utilization and Kafka topic throughput (data in/out).
 The monitor application requires the user to authenticate:

 * username *admin*
 * password *pwd*

 ## Components
-There are several components realizing given functions:
+There are several components realizing these functions:

 <p align="center">
    <img src="doc/components.png">